Campaign of the Month: June 2014

 Youth Organization and Training Program

-Created in conjunction with Tech Keiko Ishikawas educational curriculum and with much assistance by Captain Mitchell Kitsune “Wraith”, the “Dingo Cub Scouts” were created to instill citizenship, a sense of duty and honor among the youngest members of the Iron Dingoes’ dependents.
+Created in conjunction with Master Tech Keiko Ishikawas educational curriculum and with much assistance by Captain Mitchell Kitsune “Wraith”, the “Dingo Cub Scouts” were created to instill citizenship, a sense of duty and honor among the youngest members of the Iron Dingoes’ dependents.
 The children and youth of the Iron Dingoes are thus being trained in basic survival skills, some basic martial arts, first aid, and leadership (community service), in addition to an individual student’s own personal interests in military, technical or administrative matters.
 Use and maintenance of civilian light arms, is also required of each student.
 However, helping and keeping productively busy is the most important part of this “training”.

 The “Dingo Cubs” symbol is a dingoes’ paw print, in brown and outlined in green.
-The “troops” wear paramilitary uniforms that are effective BDUs, with sashes to mark specific badges of honor earned through their individual studies.
+The “troops” wear paramilitary uniforms that are effective BDUs, with lime green sashes to mark specific badges of honor earned through their individual studies.
 Civilian combat boots and gloves are issued as part of this uniform, though the models are a familiar military-styled design, that everyone in the unit (soldier, tech, civilian or Mech pilot), employs.
 Each is also issued a combat knife as part of their uniform and its maintenance is a key part of their uniform and their training.

 The Code of the Dingo Cub